 Is there any documentation to help?

-An upgrade wizard is available in the Snow Inventory 5.4.0 release and full documentation of the steps of the upgrade path are available in the User Guide: Migration from Inventory 3 to Inventory 5
+An upgrade wizard was made available in the Snow Inventory 5.4.0 release and full documentation of the steps of the upgrade path are available in the User Guide: Migration from Inventory 3 to Inventory 5

 How long does it take to carry out an upgrade?